dan/datacenter_lookup/README.md

 # Datacenter Lookup

-Datacenter Detective is an IP address parser in Ruby using the datacenters list from [IPCat](https://github.com/client9/ipcat).
+Datacenter Lookup is an IP address parser in Ruby using the datacenters list from [IPCat](https://github.com/client9/ipcat).

 Installation: